 This may include pulse and blood pressure.
 Both are abnormal.
 Blood pressure is exceptionally high with a rapid pulse.

 The doctor initially takes immediate measures to stabilize the patient.
 Once the blood pressure is controlled, he will look for the underlying cause and take all the corrective measures to treat it.

 Since there is a risk of stroke, cardiac arrest, and retinal hemorrhage, all measures are taken to control blood pressure.
 At the same time, the doctor tries to eliminate the stimuli.
 Some temporary measures are:

 - The patient is given an antihypertensive medication.

 - They force him to sit down so that the blood flows at his feet.

 - The elimination of tight clothing.

 - If the bladder is distended, it is drained with the help of the catheter.
-In case the patient is catheterized, the doctor can check the urinary catheter to see if it is blocked.
-If it is blocked, a new catheter is replaced or the blockage is removed.
+If the patient is catheterized, the doctor can check the urinary catheter to see if it is blocked.
+If it is blocked, a new catheter is replaced, or the blockage is removed.